What is Teen Court?

 In addition to CSR hours, juries assign mandatory jury terms.
 A complete night of jury duty is considered one jury term.
 All jurors must stay for the entire court session.

-Defendants have 90 days in which to complete these hours.
+Defendants have 90 days in which to complete these hours and jury terms.
 The original log sheet must be returned to the court after all hours and jury terms are completed.
 Anyone failing to complete his or her obligation within the prescribed 90 days will be referred back to the originating court for sentencing.
 This may result in a conviction and payment of the original fine.

 Successful completion of assigned CSR hours and Jury Terms will result in dismissal of the citation.